Yanhaoxi/lotus_zju/lib/Dataflow/NPA/README.md

 Currently, we use the engine in include/Dataflow/NPA/NPA.h.

-Later, we may consider using the solver in lib/Solvers/FP.
+Later, we may consider using the solvers in lib/Solvers/FP.

 ## Related Work